-After Deadly Season On Everest, Nepal Has No Plans To Issue Fewer Permits
+Amid Deadly Season On Everest, Nepal Has No Plans To Issue Fewer Permits

 "The reason that people try to climb Mount Everest is because it grabs a hold of them and they feel like they just have to make the summit," Schaffer said.
 "And so you'll have some people in distress and not necessarily getting help from the people who are around them.
 It's this kind of bizarre thing to be surrounded by hundreds of people, and yet totally alone at the top of the world."

 Nepal's government doesn't put a specific limit on permits.
 This year 381 people were permitted to climb – a number the AP says is the highest ever.
-Foreign climbers must pay a fee of $11,000 for a spring summit of Everest, and provide a doctor's note attesting to their fitness.
+Foreign climbers must pay a fee of $11,000 for a spring summit of Everest and provide a doctor's note attesting to their fitness.

-A few reasons made last week on Everest such a crowded one, in which eight people died in two days.
+A few reasons made last week on Everest such a crowded one, with multiple fatalities.
 One factor is that China has limited the permits for the Tibetan side of the mountain, driving more people to the Nepalese side.

 Another factor is weather.
 Alan Arnette, a four-time Everest climber, told CNN that bad weather left just five days ideal for reaching the summit.
-"So you have 800 people trying to squeeze through a very small window," he said.
+"So you have 800 people trying to squeeze through a very small window," he said, a number that includes Sherpa guides.

 Hence the traffic.
 "There were more people on Everest than there should be," Kul Bahadur Gurung, general secretary of the Nepal Mountaineering Association, a group comprising all expedition operators in Nepal, told the AP.